About ERN

 Network

-We create relationships and work alongside partners to help understand their data, share our analysis, and otherwise interact in order to create a force for advocacy, made exponentially more powerful through the mutual amplicification of our collective voices.
+We create relationships and work alongside partners to help understand their data, share our analysis, and otherwise interact in order to create a force for advocacy, made exponentially more powerful through the mutual amplification of our collective voices.

 Advocacy